AbstractNoun/Persona-Engine-3/Research Proposal Registration.md

 ## Theoretical Background and Development of the Approach

-The [Philosophical Development History](https://github.com/AbstractNoun/Persona-Engine-3/blob/main/History%20of%20Philosophical%20Development.md) gives a more detailed discussion of the development of the Persona Engine.
+The [Philosophical Development History](https://github.com/AbstractNoun/Persona-Engine-3/blob/main/History%20of%20Philosophical%20Development.md) gives a more detailed discussion of the development of the Persona Engine and the [Research Field Definition](https://github.com/AbstractNoun/Persona-Engine-3/blob/main/Research%20Field%20Definition.md) outlines the philosophical underpinnings of the approach of Structured Emergent Narrative Philosophy (SENP) and Synthetic Persona Philosophy.

 ---